 The Eixample – Barcelona

 During the 19th century, Barcelona city expanded to a remarkable extent with an increase in its population.
-Design engineer Idelfons Cerdà’s plan was followed to extend the city in Catalan Eixample in Spanish ensanche.
+Design engineer Idelfons Cerdà's plan was followed to extend the city in Catalan Eixample.
 Though the construction began in 1860, blocks were erected to construct houses that were thought to contain enough open and green spaces, but it was hardly followed.
-The final creations were poles apart from the original plan of Cerda, but still, Eixample exhibits to be an excellent example of utopian civil engineering that fetch many tourists to date.
+The final creations were poles apart from the original plan of Cerda.
+However, Eixample is still an excellent example of utopian civil engineering that fetch many tourists to date.

 Anarchy also flourished to quite a large extent in Barcelona & Spain throughout the 19th century that concluded in several bomb attacks on bishops & even military people killing many.

 Barcelona of the 21st century

 The '92 Olympics formed and altered the city of Barcelona to a remarkable extent & brought it out of the devastating historical past to a tremendous international status that it holds today.

 Barcelona- the city that we see today has evolved with the changing times, keeping a perfect balance with its culture, times of yore & traditions that positively accepted a cosmopolitan outlook to other cultures with an open mind.